kevinkawchak/cancer-automated/README.md

 | 14 | `14-value-proposition-matrix` | Value matrix | - |
 | 15 | `15-platform-mindmap` | Mind map | - |

 The arithmetic reconciles to the source files: the treemap tile areas sum to 172 tests across 15 modules, the composite weights sum to 1.00, the swimmer durations sum to 60 s, the four-entrant appearances sum to 256 over 128 verdicts, and the sweep strip plot reproduces min 93.417, max 93.715, and mean 93.562.
-The scripts depend only on `matplotlib` and `numpy` and keep `ruff check` and `ruff format --check` clean across Python 3.10, 3.11, and 3.12; the core CI does not import `imagegen/`.
 See the [imagegen README](papers/VVUQ-02/imagegen) for the rendered gallery, the generated-code versus execution split, and reproduction with matplotlib.

 ## VVUQ-02 Draft Paper